‘How many Muslims and Dalits?’ Owaisi hits out at UIDAI for asking 127 people to prove citizenship

 The Aadhaar authority said the summons were issued it was told by Telangana Police that those people were ‘illegal immigrants’.

 All India Majlis-e-Ittehadul Muslimeen chief and Hyderabad MP Asaduddin Owaisi on Wednesday asked the Unique Identification Authority of India how many Muslims and Dalits were among those it had asked to prove their citizenship.
 This came a day media reports said the government body issued notices to 127 people in the city earlier this month for allegedly obtaining the Aadhaar card on “false pretenses”.
-As Scroll.in reported, three of the respondents are Muslims.
+Scroll.in could confirm the identities of three of the 127 people.
+All three are Muslim.
 The notices were issued even though Aadhaar is proof of residency and not citizenship.

 In response to the media reports, the unique identification authority clarified that the notices had nothing to do with citizenship.
 It said that according to Telangana Police these individuals are “illegal immigrants” and not qualified to have an Aadhaar card.